tuchandra/sitev1/content/reading_list.md

 [How Git works, from the inside out](https://codewords.recurse.com/issues/two/git-from-the-inside-out?).
 Detailed essay on the graph structure of Git, for someone already familiar with how to use it.
 Very long.

-[Social media is warping democracy / The Dark Psychology of Social Networks](https://www.theatlantic.com/magazine/archive/2019/12/social-media-democracy/600763/) from, ironically enough, Reddit.
-I think there's a paper in here somewhere.

 [FAIR blog post](https://ai.facebook.com/blog/powered-by-ai-instagrams-explore-recommender-system) on insta recommendations, from Miranda

 [An epidemic of AI misinformation](https://thegradient.pub/an-epidemic-of-ai-misinformation) from Data Elixir